denalitherapeutics/napari-mito-hcs/README.md

 ## Installing from Source

 `napari-mito-hcs` has been tested with Python 3.12 on Windows, OS X, and Linux.
 It may work with other python versions and operating systems with some modifications.
+Python can be installed using the [official python.org](https://www.python.org/downloads/) installer.
+You also need to install the [git](https://git-scm.com/downloads) command line tool.
+Some systems may already have one or both of these packages installed.

 1. We recommend installing `napari-mito-hcs` into a virtual environment.